Tasmania (album): Singles

-"Burnt Out Star" and "Sixteen Days" were released in 2018 as the first two tracks from the album, released on 23 July and 5 October respectively.
-The third single, "Daisy", released on 10 January 2019, was noted for featuring "seductive changeups and dance-worthy delivery" by Paste magazine.
+"Burnt Out Star" and "Sixteen Days" were released in 2018 as the first two singles from the album prior to its announcement, released on 23 July and 5 October respectively.
+The third and lead single, "Daisy", released on 10 January 2019 to accompany the album's announcement, was noted for featuring "seductive changeups and dance-worthy delivery" by Paste magazine.
 A promo video for the title track, "Tasmania", was released to YouTube on 1 March 2019 to coincide with the album's release.
 Music videos for "The Boys Are Killing Me" and "Hand Mouth Dancer" were also uploaded to YouTube later in the year.

 Critical reception

 Tasmania received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on fourteen reviews.
 Mark Deming gave a positive review for AllMusic, claiming " the music is effective and satisfying regardless of the level of quirkiness (they have a consistently strong talent for cutting a potent groove), and they make their eccentricities work in their favor rather than just boosting their "interesting" quotient."